altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
-~They fell through the barrier - silence engulfed them~ ~Kent wasn't moving - she held him tight~
-~They landed on the deck of the ship~
+~They fell through the barrier - silence engulfed them~ ~The Navigator wasn't moving - she held him tight~ ~They landed on the deck of the ship~
 ~Captain alacira standing there~
 ~Whitewater behind her~